Menu

 Welcome to the Newtown Square Historical Society.
 Founded in 1981 by civic minded residents, the society continues its mission to preserve the rich history of Newtown Township.
 We offer multiple programs to reach out to our community, volunteer opportunities for residents of all ages and events throughout the year at our many historic locations.
 Please browse our website and vast pictorial history of our town and consider becoming a member.

-The 1828 Paper Mill House Museum and History Center, St. David's Road at Paper Mill Road will be open on Saturday from 12:00 to 4:00pm.
-Tour guides will be available on site.
+The 1828 Paper Mill House Museum and History Center, St. David's Road and Paper Mill Road, will be open on Saturday from 12:00 to 4:00pm.
+Tour guides will be available onsite.

 Historic Sites in Newtown Square